-Most vehicle models are available with a standard or optional AM/FM radio/cassette player that provides high quality stereo sound for your traveling and living enjoyment.
+Most models are available with a standard or optional AM/FM radio/cassette player that provides high quality stereo sound for your traveling and living enjoyment.
 Refer to you Motor Home Operation Manual for operating and care instructions.

-If your radio is equipped with an electronic tuning receiver, disconnect the radio power fuse before attaching a battery charger or jumper cables to the battery.
-The radio tuner may become damaged if this is not done.
+Disconnect the radio power fuse before attaching a battery charger or jumper cables to the battery.
+The electronic radio tuner may become damaged if this is not done.